 Bookmakers Profit Margin – Top Bookies With Best Odds

 Many punters, especially novices, get blinded by the bonuses that sportsbooks offer.
-300% deposit bonuses, free bets, and all the other flashy promotions that online bookmakers offer are hard for bettors to pass up.
+300% deposit bonuses, free bets, and all the other flashy betting promotions that best online bookmakers offer are hard for bettors to pass up.

 The punters wonder how the bookies can make such huge profits by giving away such large chunks of bonus money so freely.
 They want to know how the bookies stay in business despite all of these generous gifts they so liberally bestow onto their customers.